 When will my order ship?

-• For most orders, USPS Priority Mail will be the cheapest option.
-It is also usually the fastest shipping option.
+For most orders, USPS Priority Mail will be the second-cheapest option.
+It is also usually the faster than USPS Ground Advantage.

 Can I get a guaranteed delivery date?